bconf-lang/bconf/SPEC.md

 Syntax: `import from "path/to/file.bconf" { $var1, $var2, ... }`

-The `import` statement allows for imports variables defined in other bconf files for use within the current file.
-Only local file paths are supported (relative or absolute). `import` statements must defined before their variables can be used.
+The `import` statement allows for importing variables defined in other bconf files for use within the current file.
+Only local file paths are supported (relative or absolute). `import` statements must be defined before their variables can be used.

 ```bconf
 // INVALID: Cannot use $app_name before it has been imported